Overview

 | Family (2 adults + up to 4 children) | 20.00 (self-guided) / 30.00 (guided) |

-Tickets can be purchased up to 7 days in advance at the official booking portal kilkenny.admit-one.eu.
-A limited number of tickets are sold on‑site on a first‑come‑first‑served basis, but timed guided tours guarantee entry at the booked slot.
+Tickets can be purchased up to 7 days in advance online.
+A limited number of tickets are sold on-site, but booking ahead guarantees entry for guided tours.

 Accessibility

-- The park’s pathways are designed for wheelchair users and are marked as “accessible for all abilities”.
+- The park’s pathways are designed for wheelchair users and are marked as accessible.

-- Assistance dogs are welcome; other breeds must be on a short lead and muzzled where required by Irish law.
+- Assistance dogs are welcome; other breeds must be on a short lead.

-- Some interior rooms have limited access due to historic staircases – staff can advise on the most accessible route.
+- Some interior rooms have limited access due to historic staircases.
+Staff can advise on the most accessible route upon arrival.

 Getting There

-Kilkenny Castle lies in the centre of Kilkenny city, a short walk from the main bus station and the train station (Kilkenny Station).
-The city is well‑served by regular Bus Éireann services from Dublin (approximately 1.5 h) and Cork.
-For a car‑free day, simply follow the pedestrian signs from the bus stop to the Parade Gate.
+Kilkenny Castle lies in the centre of Kilkenny City, a short walk from the main bus station and Kilkenny Station.
+The city is well-served by regular Bus Éireann services from Dublin (approximately 1.5 hours) and Cork.
+For a car-free day, follow the pedestrian signs from the bus stop to the Parade Gate.
+Public car parks are available on Castle Road and Ormonde Street for those driving.